keedio/camus-1/docs/intro.rst

 ------------

 - Hadoop: Camus works with both MRv1 and YARN.
 We recommend CDH 5.3.x or HDP 2.2.x.
-- Kafka: 0.8.2.0
+- Kafka: Camus works with Kafka 0.8.2.0-cp / 0.8.2.1 or higher.
+We recommend 0.8.2.2.
-- Schema Registry: Confluent Schema Registry 1.0
+- Schema Registry: Confluent Schema Registry 1.0 or higher.
+We recommended 1.0.1.

 Contribute
 ----------